Chicago Bicycle Accident Attorney

 - A bicyclist or pedestrian was injured every two hours in area traffic crashes in 2016.

 - 25% of bicycle crashes are hit-and-run collisions.

 - Most bicycle crashes resulting in injury happen between 4:00 and 7:00 pm; most fatal crashes happen between 8:00 pm and midnight.

-- In the Chicago region, Cook County and the City of Chicago see the most bicycle crashes, following by DuPage, Lake, Will, Kane, McHenry, and Kendal Counties.
+- In the Chicago region, Cook County and the City of Chicago see the most bicycle crashes, followed by DuPage, Lake, Will, Kane, McHenry, and Kendal Counties.